-Backdrop CMS is for the small to medium sized business, non-profits, educational institutions, and companies or organizations who are delivering comprehensive websites on a budget.
+Backdrop CMS is for the small to medium sized businesses, non-profits, educational institutions, and companies or organizations who are in need of a comprehensive website, on a budget.

-It's most important that the product first be usable, and second, easy to extend.
+It's most important that the product first be usable, and second, easy to build and extend.
 Developers should consider the editorial experience first, the architect experience second, and put the needs of other developers last.
 Intuitive user interfaces are more valuable than extensive flexibility.
-When options are presented in the user interface they should be minimal, but APIs beneath the surface can expose more options to developers.
+When options are presented in the user interface, they should be made as clear and concise as possible.

 Backdrop values the needs of the contrib developer over the needs of the core developer.

 Core developers should fight the urge to refactor, because small changes in core may result in large changes for contrib.
 Each major change will be weighed carefully against the principles of the project to determine if the improvements it offers are worth the cost of that change.
-If a decision is not immediately clear, and issue should be escalated to the Project Management Committee.
+If a decision is not immediately clear, the issue should be escalated to the Project Management Committee.

 - Easier updates: Backwards compatibility is important.
 Backdrop will attempt to keep API change to a minimum in order for contributed code to be maintained easily, and for existing sites to be updated affordably.
 Every big change that can't be made backwards compatible will need to be carefully considered, and measured against Backdrop's other principals: